-Figure 17 shows that, very few consecutive packet losses occur.
-80% of packets have been correctly received.
-15% are intermittent single packet losses and only 5% of packets are consecutive packet losses.
+Fig. 17 shows that very few consecutive packet losses occur.
+Eighty percent of packets have been correctly received.
+Fifteen percent are intermittent single packet losses and only 5 percent of packets are consecutive packet losses.
 We also verified these packet loss rates across all the other transmitter receiver pairs and found similar results.
 Since DECODE uses a moving window average over 1 second of received packets to remove multipath fading, interpolation of these packet losses has little effect on the correlation results.